SeanPlusPlus/cloud-workshop/README.md

 # ☁️ Cloud Workshop

 *This repo is built iteratively and very granularly by Sean and ChatGPT.
 We tackle small steps one at a time, building the repo piece by piece.
-This method is a tool for Sean to deeply learn how each part of modern web cloud architecture works, by writing code, configuring tools, and documenting everything along the way.
+This method is a tool for me to deeply learn how each part of modern web cloud architecture works, by writing code, configuring tools, and documenting everything along the way.
 It's part of a series of AI-assisted tutorials.
 Check out other workshops at [https://seans-workshops.vercel.app/](https://seans-workshops.vercel.app/).*

 ---